iamh2o/rgbw_colorspace_converter/README.md

 ### A Bit More
 <ul>
 Not only does the package allow translation of one color space to another, but it also allows modifications of the color object in real time that re-calculates all of the other color space values at the same time.
 This is *EXCEEDINGLY* helpful if you wish to do things like slice through HSV space, and only change the saturation, or the hue.
-This is simply decrementing the H or S value incremntally, but in RGB space, is a complex juggling of changing all 3 RGB values in non intuitive ways.
+This is simply decrementing the H or S value incrementally, but in RGB space, is a complex juggling of changing all 3 RGB values in non intuitive ways.
 The same applies for transversals of HSI or HSL space to RGB.
-We often found ourselves writing our shows in HSV/HSL and trnanslating to RGBW for the LED hardware to display b/c the show were more natural to design in non-RGB.
+We often found ourselves writing our shows in HSV/HSL and translating to RGBW for the LED hardware to display b/c the show were more natural to design in non-RGB.
 </ul>

 <pre>